MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-model-driven-app.md

 ### Edit or delete a comment

-You can edit your comments or or remove existing comments from appearing in the app.
+You can edit your comments or remove existing comments from appearing in the app.

 In the **Comments** pane, next to a comment, select **...**, and then select **Edit comment** or **Delete comment**.